 Around the corner behind the fort off Calle 30 is a large pair of bronze old shoes, Los Zapatos Viejos.
 The monument is in honor of Cartagena poet Luis Carlos López (1879-1950), whose poem “A mi ciudad nativa” speaks to how one can love this city like one loves an old pair of (presumably well-worn favorite!) shoes.

 The Monastery/Convento de la Popa This is the highest point in the city and has the best view in Cartagena.
 Take a taxi (no public transport); the fare of about $40,000 pesos includes round trip transportation and 40 minutes waiting at the top while you tour the convent and admire the views.
 Walking to the top not recommended for safety reasons.
-Tel: 666 2331; adult/child pesos $9,000/5,000; daily 9 am-5 pm.
-[NOTE: as of 22 March 2017 this is closed for 6 months; more information here.]
+Tel: 666 2331; adult/child pesos $11,000/5,500; daily 9 am-5 pm.

 Naval Museum This is a great museum.
 Written info is almost all in Spanish, but there is an app you can download to scan codes with your device for translations in English, Portuguese & French.
 Downstairs has a lot of colonial history; upstairs has more recent naval history.
 Be careful, they say this museum is haunted!
 Calle San Juán de Dios No. 3-62, near the Hotel Charleston/Santa Teresa, Centro; Open Daily 10am – 5:30pm.
 Entry: $8,000